 Make sure the computer does what you need it to do.
 A delay caused by the network can cost you money which will be higher than the computer’s price.
 Your entire business relies on the technology available so why not invest in the best technological solutions for your business?

-Purchasing a computer can be expensive and quite daunting.
+Purchasing a computer can be expensive and quite daunting especially computer parts.
 You can quickly get caught up with the line-item expense.
 Bear in mind that any problems caused by the network will also cost you money.
 It can be challenging to measure the cost but spending more upfront can save you money in the long run.